drbean/curriculum/speaking/test/structure/slides.md

 # [ Final http://web.nuu.edu.tw/~greg/toeic/sample/Full Speaking toeic test 03 _ Practice Speaking toeic test with Answers-64E4yFhUUWQ.mp4](http://web.nuu.edu.tw/~greg/toeic/sample/Full Speaking toeic test 03 _ Practice Speaking toeic test with Answers-64E4yFhUUWQ.mp4)

+## questions about grading

+### Check the grades

+Rating grade follows the TOEIC Scoring Guide

+1.1 ~ 2.11 scales the grade to a grade out of 100

+### I made some mistakes.
+Can you find them

+Peggy has a score of 88 in Questions 1 ~ 6.

+She is missing a score for 2.1?

 ## pronunication and word use Question 1, 2

 gym